ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 ![Prerequisites](../../../../../images/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/diagrams-prerequisites.webp)

-You can create these resources manually, but I've created a Bicep template that will deploy all of them.
+You can create these resources manually, but I've created a Bicep template that will deploy all the prerequisites.
 You can find the Bicep template [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/prerequisites/prerequisites.bicep).

 You can use the accompanying [deploy-prerequisites.ps1](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/prerequisites/deploy-prerequisites.ps1) PowerShell script to deploy the prerequisites.
 It uses the Azure CLI to:

 1. Create the resource group if it doesn't exist.
 1. Get your user id to grant you access to Key Vault.
-It uses the `az ad signed-in-user show` command. _(If this fails, use the `KeyVaultAdministratorId` parameter to specify your id manually.)_
+   It uses the `az ad signed-in-user show` command.
+If this fails, use the `KeyVaultAdministratorId` parameter to specify your id manually.
 1. Deploy the Bicep template.

 Here's an example of how to run the script.
 Make sure to replace `<your-resource-group>`, `<your-apim-client-instance>`, `<your-apim-backend-instance>`, and `<your-key-vault>` with your own values.